megbedell/gaia-kepler.fun/README.md

 #### contents

 Various utility functions for cross-matching and data munging written in python are located under `scripts`.
+A full explanation of how the cross-matches were done is in `scripts/HOWTO.md`.

 A demo Jupyter notebook which reads in the cross-match and makes cool plots (including color-magnitude diagrams displayed on the website, interactive bokeh versions, and a fun animation) can be found at `notebooks/demo.ipynb`.